Thenrik404/raspberrypi-docker-noetic-libcamera/Readme.md

 from source.
 Thus, if a GUI is needed one needs to modify the build instructions in the dockerfile and set the DISPLAY variable in the docker-compose.yaml

-The setup was successfully tested on a raspberry pi 5 with bookworm as host system.
+The setup was successfully tested on a raspberry pi 5 with bookworm as host system and camera-module v1.

 ### Setup guide